magicpages/ghost-typesense/packages/core/README.md

 - **`async clearCollection(): Promise<void>`**
   Removes all documents from the collection and recreates it with the same schema.

+## Content Transformation

+The package automatically handles content transformation from Ghost to Typesense, including:

+- Converting timestamps to numeric formats for sorting
+- Extracting tags and authors as arrays
+- Generating plaintext content from HTML for improved search relevance
+- Ensuring all required fields are properly formatted

+### Plaintext Generation

+The plaintext generation process is particularly important for search quality:

+  - Removes script tags and their content to eliminate JavaScript
+  - Removes style tags and their content to eliminate CSS
+  - Replaces all HTML tags with spaces to preserve word boundaries
+  - Replaces HTML entities with spaces
+  - Normalizes whitespace by collapsing multiple spaces to single spaces
+  - Trims leading and trailing whitespace

+Manual search tests have shown that this approach is more accurate than using the HTML content alone or Ghost's default plaintext field.

 ## Related Packages